 But not all Chinese people like the new capitalist order.
 Prostitutes, opium smokers, drug addicts returned to the city with world class hotels, shopping streets and foreign banks.
 The average salary of small employees is low – $ 130, and on the outskirts, where there are still slums, even less.

 But the process of development of a metropolis cannot be stopped.
 The high-rise construction of Shanghai is actively continuing.
 At the beginning of the 20th century it was a fishing village which turned into a powerful commercial world center.

-– Shanghai has several other names such as Eastern Paris, Pearl of the East, Queen of the East.
+– This city has several other names such as Eastern Paris, Pearl of the East, Queen of the East.

 – The Shanghai Tower is the tallest building in China (632 meters).
 In the world, it takes the 3rd place.